 - Sophienburg Hill Historic District First Expansion Ordinance and Map (2009)

 - Sophienburg Hill Historic District Second Expansion Ordinance and Map (2010)

 - Sophienburg Hill Historic District Third Expansion Ordinance and Map (2010)

-A locally designated landmark is eligible to apply for tax relief of city taxes for improvements, renovations or restorations to the structure which represent 10% of the value of the property and which improvements extend the life of the structure.
+A locally designated individual landmark is eligible to apply for tax relief of City taxes for improvements, renovations or restorations to the structure which represent 10% of the value of the property and which improvements extend the life of the structure.
 In order to qualify for this relief, applicants provide proof of payment for certain qualified expenses to the Historic Preservation Officer with their application.
 If approved, the pre-rehabilitation value will be used to calculate the City's ad valorem tax for five years.
 In the fourth year of the relief, the applicant may apply to have the relief extended for an additional five years.

 State Tax Credits for Historic Preservation

 The State of Texas offers a Historic Preservation tax credit for the rehabilitation of certain historic properties.
 More information on the State Historic Preservation Tax Credit is available here.